Tehila03/README-GENERATOR/README.md

   ## Project Description
-  This project was done to complete the requirements for Module 9 of the GW Full Stack Web Development Bootcamp.
+  This project was done to complete the requirements for Module 9 of the UM Full Stack Web Development Bootcamp.
 It allows users to automatically generate a Readme Markdown file from the command-line by answering a series of questions.

   ### Licensing